Strom Thurmond: 1980s

 Thurmond was a supporter of the foreign policy of the Reagan administration.
 In April 1981, Thurmond stated that the U.S. could move some of its West Germany soldiers to the East German and Czechoslovak borders in an attempt to improve both morale and combat readiness.
 In October 1983, Thurmond announced his support for the United States invasion of Grenada, saying American efforts with other countries were "providing an opportunity for Grenadan citizens to regain control over their lives" and the U.S. would be forced to watch centuries of progress crumble if the country was unwilling to make sacrifices.
 Thurmond voted against the Senate resolution declaring that American troops in Grenada would be "withdrawn no more than 60 days later unless Congress authorized their continued presence there".
 President Reagan sent Thurmond a letter containing a report in line with the War Powers Resolution.
 Thurmond said the "ruling junta in Grenada" was directly threatening American lives.

+In 1984, during consideration of the Bankruptcy Amendments and Federal Judgeship Act of 1983 (H.R.
+5174), Thurmond introduced Senate Amendment 3083, which revised the definition of "State" in Title 11 of the U.S. Code to exclude Puerto Rico and the District of Columbia from Chapter 9 municipal bankruptcy eligibility.
+The amendment was agreed to by the Senate and included in the final legislation (Public Law 98-353).
+The change removed Puerto Rico’s ability to authorize its municipalities to seek relief under Chapter 9, which legal scholarship has identified as a factor in Puerto Rico’s later fiscal crisis and the development of alternative restructuring mechanisms, including PROMESA.

 In December 1984, as the United States and Israel moved to negotiate a free-trade pact where tariffs between the two countries would eventually be wiped out following the Reagan administration receiving congressional approval to negotiate such an agreement, Thurmond wrote a letter to United States trade representative Bill Brock calling on Brock to "reformulate" the negotiating position of the US as the senator had been informed by his aides that the American position in the negotiation was "more generous" than the one specified to Congress.
 Brock replied to Thurmond weeks later, asserting that he had "every intention" of fulfilling his commitment to Congress "to take account of the import sensitivity of specific products" in the agreement and that Israel had acknowledged the irregularity of export subsidy programs "with the concept of a free-trade area."

 In 1984, as the Senate voted on a bill granting federal prosecution to weapon-carrying career robbers and giving 15 years of incarceration to those convicted, Thurmond and Democratic Senator Ted Kennedy sponsored an amendment limiting the bill to third-time federal offenders, which passed 77 to 12.